tdulcet/Server-Status/README.md

 ## Features

-* Supports using eight different IP [geolocation](https://en.wikipedia.org/wiki/Internet_geolocation) databases to lookup the server location
+* Supports using nine different IP [geolocation](https://en.wikipedia.org/wiki/Internet_geolocation) databases to lookup the server location
 	* Including both country only and full location (state/providence/region and city) databases
 	* Users can select the database with the most accuracy for their locations of interest
 	* All databases support both [IPv4](https://en.wikipedia.org/wiki/IPv4) and [IPv6](https://en.wikipedia.org/wiki/IPv6) addresses